tiborhercz/go-wasm-example/README.md

 Here you will find a simple Go WebAssembly Example.
 Showing you how to use Go to compile a `.wasm` file and run Go functions in the browser.

+In this example a SHA512 hash is created with WebAssembly using the value from the input field found in the HTML.

 ## How to run it

 Compile the `.wasm` file